mumoshu/variant/README.md

     * maybe all the scripts referenced from scripts in the yaml
     * maybe all the commands run via the host runner
 * Integration with job queues
-  * to ensure your flows are run reliably, at-least-once, tolerating temporary failures
+  * to ensure your tasks are run reliably, at-least-once, tolerating temporary failures

 ## License